Sainiabhishek01/SQL-Data-Analytics-Project--EDA/README.md

 Key Highlights:-
-Cleaned and prepared the data for analysis
+Cleaned and prepared the data for analysis.

-Explored individual columns and compared different features Created charts and graphs to understand patterns and trends Found unusual values and performance issues in the data Discovered useful insights to help with decision-making
+Explored individual columns and compared different features.

+Created charts and graphs to understand patterns and trends.

+Found unusual values and performance issues in the data.

+Discovered useful insights to help with decision-making.